Anzaldo Formation

 The Anzaldo Formation is a Katian geologic formation of central Bolivia.
 The formation belongs to the Cochabamba Group, overlies the Capinota Formation and is overlain by the San Benito Formation.
+The formation is famous for being where Sacabambaspis, a jawless fish that has become a popular internet meme in recent years, was discovered.

 Fossil content

 The formation has provided the following fossils: